 - Windjammer Landing Villa Beach Resort (Castries)

 My favorite part of Saint Lucia, when compared to other Caribbean islands, is the unique and authentic excursions offered on the island.
 There is no shortage of options for incentive travel groups looking to appeal to everyone on the team.

 Pigeon Island National Park

-Pigeon Island National Park at Rodney Bay is a great option for incentive groups, as it includes hiking on the peaks, bird watching, exploring the historical heritage of fort ruins and relaxing and snorkeling on the beach.
-On our trip, we arrived at the beach to local Caribbean music, fresh coconut drinks and ate local St. Lucian cuisine with our toes in the sand.
-It was an amazing way to kick off a great week in Saint Lucia.
+Pigeon Island National Park at Rodney Bay is an excellent option for incentive groups, as it includes hiking on the peaks, bird watching, exploring the historical heritage of fort ruins and relaxing and snorkeling on the beach.
+On our trip, we arrived at the beach to local Caribbean music, fresh coconut drinks, and ate local St. Lucian cuisine with our toes in the sand.
+It was a fantastic way to kick off a great week in Saint Lucia.

 Therapeutic Mud Bath at Sulphur Springs

-The mud bath was definitely the most memorable excursion I experienced at Saint Lucia.
-The Soufriere Volcano last erupted in the 1700s and the springs originated from a weak spot in the crust of the collapsed crater.
-The mud baths detoxify the body and help with sunburns, sore joints and more.
-Our group had an amazing time lathering up with mud and relaxing in the boiling water.
+The mud bath was the most memorable excursion I experienced at Saint Lucia.
+The Soufriere Volcano last erupted in the 1700s, and the springs originated from a weak spot in the crust of the collapsed crater.
+The mud baths detoxify the body and help with sunburns, sore joints, and more.
+Our group had a fantastic time lathering up with mud and relaxing in the boiling water.